wj-tan/demo-3-tier-app/README.md

 I used the following technologies for the application.

-Refer to the README page in each of the folder for steps to setup the VMs
+Refer to the README page in each of the folder(/app_vm, /db_vm, web_vm) for steps to setup the VMs

 1. **Database VM:**